-An analysis of the Company's other material income and expenses for the year ended 31 December 2016 is detailed below.
+An analysis of the Company's other material income and expenses for the year ended 31 December 2017 together with a comparison against the previous reporting period is detailed below.

 Other material income

 The Company has no other material sources of income beyond that referred to in section A.2.1.